 Plug-In Electric Vehicle (PEV) Road User Assessment System Pilot

-The Washington Transportation Commission (Commission) established a steering committee to determine the feasibility of transitioning from a fuel tax to a road user assessment system in the state.
+The Washington Transportation Commission (Commission) studied the feasibility of transitioning from a fuel tax to a road user assessment system in the state.
 In 2012, the Commission conducted a limited scope pilot project to test the feasibility of this new system as it applies to PEVs.
-For the results of this evaluation, see the Washington State Department of Transportation Report.
-In 2016, the Commission was tasked with completing an implementation plan for a road usage charge pilot project, and the Commission will begin a year-long pilot project in fall 2017.
-For more information, see the Commission's Road Usage Charge Assessment website.
+For the results of this evaluation, see the Washington State Department of Transportation report.
+The Commission began a year-long pilot project in fall 2017.
+On January 13, 2020, the Commission submitted a report of findings and recommendations to the governor, state legislature, and the U.S. Department of Transportation.
+The state legislature directed the Commission to further study aspects of the road usage charge program.
+For more information, see the Commission Road Usage Charge Assessment website.

-EV infrastructure is defined as structures, machinery, and equipment necessary and integral to support a plug-in electric vehicle (PEV), including battery charging stations, rapid charging stations, and battery exchange stations.
+PEV infrastructure is defined as structures, machinery, and equipment necessary and integral to support a PEV, including battery charging stations, rapid charging stations, and battery exchange stations.
 A battery charging station is defined as an electrical component assembly or cluster of component assemblies designed specifically to charge batteries within a PEV.
 A rapid charging station is defined as an industrial grade electrical outlet that allows for faster recharging of PEV batteries through higher power levels.
 A battery exchange station is defined as a fully automated facility that will enable a PEV with a swappable battery to enter a drive lane and exchange the depleted battery with a fully charged battery through a fully automated process.
 Infrastructure must meet or exceed any applicable state building standards, codes, and regulations.
-(Reference Revised Code of Washington 19.27.540, 19.28.281, and 47.80.090)
+(Reference Revised Code of Washington 19.28.281 and 47.80.090)